 - We are not permitted to, or have no business need to, link the deaths and births data directly with any other data.
 We do, however, assimilate the data with other sources of data, information and evidence in order to carry out our Public Health responsibilities.

-Further details about the deaths data (PCMD) can be found on the NHS Digital website.
+Further details about the deaths data (PCMD) can be found on the NHS England website.

 How long we keep hold of information for

 We only keep information for as long as it is needed.
 This will be based on either a legal requirement (where a law says we have to keep information for a specific period of time) or accepted business practice.
 This is set out in our retention schedule on our Privacy page.

 You have various rights around the data we hold about you.

 - Right of access (to receive a copy of your personal data)